Matt James (television personality): The Bachelor

 James and The Bachelorette contestant Tyler Cameron, his friend and work colleague, played football at Wake Forest University together.
 Cameron's mother nominated James to be a contestant on The Bachelorette before she died.
 James was originally cast to be a contestant for season 16 of The Bachelorette, starring Clare Crawley, but after filming was delayed due to the impacts of the COVID-19 pandemic, he was instead selected to be the next Bachelor for season 25 of The Bachelor, becoming the first male African American lead in the franchise's history.
 He is the first Black Bachelor lead in the show's history.
 The season concluded with James choosing to pursue a relationship with 24-year-old graphic designer Rachael Kirkconnell.

 Dancing with the Stars

 In September 2021, James was announced as one of the celebrities competing on season 30 of Dancing with the Stars.
 He was partnered with Lindsay Arnold.
 They were eliminated on week 4, finishing in 12th place.

 Personal life

-As of March 2022, James is in a relationship with Rachael Kirkconnell, the woman he chose on The Bachelor.
-James is also a marathon runner and participated in the 2022 New York City Marathon.
+James was in a relationship with Rachael Kirkconnell, the woman he chose on The Bachelor for 4 years, before they ended their relationship in January 2025.
+James is also a marathon runner and participated in the 2022 and 2023 New York City Marathon.